andrew-graves/7710_teach/README.md

-# 7710_teach
+# PSYC 7710: Quantitative Methods I: Probability and Statistical Inference

-This includes my materials for teaching PSYC 7710 at the University of Virginia.
+- This repository contains RMarkdown lab materials I designed for this course at the University of Virginia.
+Materials including code, presentations, and activities.